MarshalX/bluesky-feed-generator/README.md

 Copy `.env.example` as `.env`.
 Fill the variables.

 > **Note**
-> To get value for "WHATS_ALF_URI" you should publish the feed first.
+> To get value for "FEED_URI" you should publish the feed first.

 Run development flask server:
 ```shell